Need help? Call Communications at 206-631-3002

 - Check the Photo Opt-Out List: Families who do not want their student’s photo or video published are required to notify their student’s school office.
-Office staff are required to add this information to illuminate.
-Staff are responsible for checking the photo opt-out list in illuminate before posting any photo and video on social media.
+Office staff are required to add this information to Synergy.
+Staff are responsible for checking the photo opt-out list in Synergy before posting any photo and video on social media.
 To view the list of students on the photo opt-out list at your school:

-- Log into illuminate
+- Log into Synergy

-- Select Reports
+- Select Sort/Output.

 Please note: The photo opt-out list is reset at the start of every school year.
 The list can be updated at any point in the year.
 It is important to review the list before posting any photos or videos on an approved school, program or department social media account.

 - Get Permission.
 Check with your colleagues before posting their photographs and/or video images.
 Additionally, students, parents, and colleagues should not be cited or obviously referenced without their approval.
 It is acceptable to discuss general details about projects, lessons, or events and to use non-identifying pseudonyms for an individual as long as the information provided does not make it easy for someone to identify the individual or violate any privacy law.

 - Share information.
 Schools are encouraged to provide the Communications office with content for the district’s social media pages.
 Staff in central office departments should also work with Communications to incorporate specific messages into district-managed social media tools